 Ohio Hospital for Psychiatry, a benzo abuse treatment center in Columbus, works tirelessly to get to know each of our clients on a personal level – their wants, needs, desires, and experiences.
 We firmly believe that each of our patients comes to us with a rich history that has become a part of who they are.
 We know that current addictions, stressors, and psychiatric problems are only a small part of our patients, and we work hard to inspire our patients, fill them with hope, and allow them to take a central role in their recovery.
 Through a number of individualized therapeutic interventions, we treat the whole person – mind, body, and soul.

-Treatment Options Offered at Our Hospital for Benzo Addiction in Columbus
+Types of Treatment Offered at Our Benzodiazepine Addiction Hospital in Columbus

 When you first come to us for treatment for your addiction, we will work hard to get to know you through a number of assessments designed to help us best formulate a plan of care that meets all of your needs.
 The medical examination will determine the drugs currently in your system and any medical complications that may have come about as a result of your drug use.
 Our psychiatric assessments will determine the severity of the symptoms and the presence of any co-occurring, dual-diagnosis mental health disorders, like bipolar disorder.
 Our treatment team will take the results of these assessments and work with you and your loved ones to create a treatment plan that will meet all of your needs.